-Year of commencement Contribution Rate (% GRV) Contribution per ha NDA
+Year of commencement Contribution per ha NDA Contribution Rate (% GRV)

-2024 1% \$75,967
+2024 \$76,000 1%

-2027 2% \$151,933
+2027 \$152,000 2%

 Contributions can be made as a monetary contribution or in-kind as land or dwellings for the purpose of affordable rental housing.
-A monetary contribution is required within urban release areas as it is not practical to provide affordable rental housing within these areas.
+A monetary contribution is required as part of this scheme within urban release areas as it is not practical to provide affordable rental housing within these areas.
 Community Housing Providers have advised affordable rental housing that is near railway stations and city centres closer to services and facilities is preferred.